koriym/Koriym.DevPdoStatement/README.md

-# A PdoStatement for Devloper
+# A PdoStatement for Developers

 `DevPdoStatement` log PDO query excution time and final SQL query, with parameter values interpolated into it from prepared statement.